sensible-hq/sensible-docs/readme-sync/v0/200 - write-prompts/instruct/1000 - query-tips.md

 Troubleshooting
 ----

-- For information about troubleshooting error messages about prompts, see [Confidence signals](doc:confidence).
+- For information about troubleshooting error messages about prompts, see [Qualifying LLM accuracy](doc:confidence).

 - You can view the source text for an LLM's answer highlighted in the document.
 In the Sensible Instruct editor, click the **Location** button in the output of a query field to view its source text in the document.
 For more information about how location highlighting works and its limitations, see [Location highlighting](doc:query#notes).